Shark bites 2 British men on Australia’s Great Barrier Reef

 The 33-year-old victim had been diving from a paddle board while on a yacht cruise.

 The spate of attacks in the Whitsundays left authorities struggling to explain an apparent escalation in danger in the internationally renowned vacation destination.
-In September last year, two Australian tourists were mauled on consecutive days, one a 12-year-old girl who lost a leg.
+In September last year, two Australian tourists were mauled on consecutive days, including a 12-year-old girl who lost a leg.